 Eats Queen Robyn Dery's a believer in food that's good from your taste buds to your tum.
-She's all about bringing maximum JOY and HEALTH to Tweens' relationship with food.
-About food in full colour. 🌈💖
+Bringing maximum JOY + WELLNESS to Tweens' relationship with food, which we love.

 The Food Groups

 Bread and cereals provide you with carbohydrate.
 This is our fuel, it gives us energy to do the things you want to do.
 If you don't have enough spread throughout the day you feel tired, have cement legs, and a foggy mind.
 It also travels with fibre, which keeps our bowels healthy.

 Fats and oils are essential for your body to grow.
 And they make foods delicious and interesting.
 There are different types of fat, some are very good for you, and some need to be eaten only occasionally.
 As long as fat is balanced with the other food groups you can rest assured you are getting all the nutrients you need for a busy body.
 Fats support organ structure and are the only source of linoleic acid which you need to grow, and to make hormones and cell membranes.
 That’s right, that means every new cell in your body (and Tweens are busy making billions every day), needs fatty acids to build them.

 Protein builds muscle and new cell material such as DNA.
 Our bodies are constantly revamping, growing shiny hair, fresh skin, and moving us around using our muscles.
 They need protein to do this.
 Protein is found in meat, tofu, soy beans, nuts and seeds, dairy food such as yoghurt, cheese and milk.
 Other things travel with protein such as iron, zinc, vitamin b12.
 If you don't have enough protein you may find you get sick more often, or not be able to shake that cold.
 You may also miss out on many other important nutrients that travel with that group.